 As you start reducing the number of unnecessary possessions you have, you will automatically notice how much less clutter there is to clear every day.

 You will also see how much easier it is to keep your house tidy and clean.

 You might know the expression that says every journey starts with a single step, the same applies to

 It has taken years for our habits and buying behaviors to build up clutter in our homes and minds.
 It is simply not possible to change that overnight.

 And you are being unkind to yourself i

 When you start to think of minimalism as a way of life, you see that even if it takes you a year to declutter your life that’s ok.

-You gain freedom which is not tied to physical possessions.
+You gain freedom that is not tied to physical possessions.
 Where you are in the season of your life will determine what possessions you have.